mcgregol/sk8te/README.md

 ### Sync Clock

-Sensor(s) internal clock will be updated to that of the SK8TE app's computer.
+Sensor(s) internal clock will be synchronized with the clock of the computer running the SK8TE app.
 The timestamps within data collected by a SK8TE sensor will **not** be correct if the sensor clock is out of sync.
 >**Note:** If the computer clock is wrong during synchronization, the sensors's clock will also be wrong

 ## Assign Devices and Build Your Team

 In order to collect accurate data and increase ease of use, it is important to assign a player to a device.
-You can update essential player attributes such as weight, and once assigned the SK8TE app will list the player instead of a hardware address in the listbox.
-In the diagram below, the first sensor<sup>[4]</sup> **has** been assigned, whereas the second sensor<sup>[5]</sup> **has not**, and a hardware address is displayed instead.
+You can update player attributes such as weight, player name/number, etc. Once assigned, the SK8TE app will list the player's information in the listbox.
+Unassigned players will be displayed using their MAC address.
+In the diagram below, the first sensor<sup>[4]</sup> **has** been assigned, whereas the second sensor<sup>[5]</sup> **has not.**

 ![diag](https://github.com/mcgregol/sk8te/blob/main/Screenshot%202024-08-07%20123129.png?raw=true)